 May 29 & 30

-Again conducted by Shinozaki the evening opens with the atmospherically charged Overture to Carl Maria von Weber’s ground-breaking German opera, Der Freischütz; followed by the orchestra's debut performance of Elgar’s Cello Concerto played by the noted new-generation soloist, Alexander Ramm.
+Again conducted by Shinozaki the evening opens with the atmospherically charged Overture to Carl Maria von Weber’s ground-breaking German opera, Der Freischütz; followed by the orchestra's debut performance of Elgar’s Cello Concerto played by the award-winning new-generation Russian soloist, Alexander Ramm.

 Programme: Carl Maria von Weber Der Freischütz Overture, Elgar Cello Concerto, Sibelius Symphony No. 1 in E Minor.